-Neighborhoods — In general, the neighborhoods you won't want to miss are: Monastiraki (great for shopping, warning: very touristy), Plaka (right next to Monastiraki, with great historical sight views , Koukaki (right by the Acropolis), and my beloved Exarcheia.
-I've also heard Gazi is pretty popular amongst tourists and some locals, though I personally haven't explored out there yet.
+In general, the neighborhoods you won't want to miss while you are here are: Monastiraki (great for shopping), Plaka (right next to Monastiraki, with great historical sight views , Koukaki (right by the Acropolis), and my beloved Exarcheia.
+All neighborhoods in Athens have great nightlife (bars, restaurants, and cafes).
+If you're looking for a club, check out Gazi or Kolonaki.

 Bars & Coffeeshops

 - Couleur Locale – Rooftop bar with great cocktails and beautiful views of the acropolis.